Skip to main content

 What is IFTA and what do fleet managers need to report based on IFTA?

-The 1996 International Fuel Tax Agreement (IFTA) is an agreement between the lower contiguous 48 states in the U.S. and Canada.
-It simplifies fuel tax reporting for fleet trucking companies, and takes what was once an onerous process and simplifies it for fleet managers.
+The 1996 International Fuel Tax Agreement (IFTA) is an agreement between the lower contiguous 48 U.S. States and Canada.
+It simplifies fuel tax reporting for fleet trucking companies.
+It takes what was once an onerous process and simplifies it for fleet managers.
 Here’s how it works: with IFTA, drivers are required to track how much fuel they use and how far they drive in each state.
-This information must be reported quarterly and the states/provinces all share the tax revenue based on IFTA reporting.
+This information is reported quarterly and the states/provinces all share the tax revenue based on IFTA reporting.

 Do I have to file multiple reports for each state in which my drivers travel?

 No, that’s the beauty of IFTA.
-Here’s an example: With a fleet that’s based in Utah, because of IFTA, they only have to file one report to the state of Utah and pay whatever tax balance they owe to the state of Utah.
-In the past, each fleet had to file different tax reports in every state in which they drove which made for a burdensome process.
-IFTA requires that companies report both mileage and fuel purchased in each state, but it can be recorded in a single report.
+Here’s an example: With a fleet that’s based in Utah, because of IFTA, they only have to file one report to the state of Utah.
+They then pay whatever tax balance they owe to the state of Utah.
+In the past, each fleet had to file different tax reports in every state in which they drove.
+This made for a burdensome process.
+IFTA requires that companies report both mileage and fuel purchased in each state.
+The beauty is it can be recorded in a single report.

 How does using a fuel card help me with IFTA reporting?

-As long as you’re using a fuel card like WEX’s fleet card, all the necessary details to meet the individual state requirements for fuel tax reporting will be automatically reported to you.
+As long as you’re using a fuel card like WEX’s fleet card, all the necessary details to meet the individual state requirements for fuel tax reporting are automatically reported to you.
 This happens in real time as your drivers fuel their vehicles.
-When you use a fleet card like WEX’s fuel cards, all the pertinent fueling data related to the transaction that is required by IFTA is captured: the number of gallons purchased, the type of fuel purchased, date, time, truck number, invoice number, and the location of the purchase.
+When you use a fleet card like WEX’s fuel cards, the card captures the pertinent fueling data required by IFTA.
+This includes the number of gallons purchased, the type of fuel purchased, date, time, truck number, invoice number, and the location of the purchase.

 How does using a fleet card differ from fueling up with a Mastercard or Visa?

-When using a Mastercard or a Visa, the reporting is less robust, and will not provide you with the level of specific data you need for fuel tax reporting.
+When using a Mastercard or a Visa, the reporting is less robust.
+Those cards will not provide you with the level of specific data you need for fuel tax reporting.
 You will only see a lump sum on your statement.
-If your driver buys fuel, oil and additives, a corn dog, a drink, and a bottle of washer fluid, on your credit card statement you’re simply going to see a transaction at Pilot, or Flying J, or any number of other truck stops for $437 with no line item detail.
-With Mastercard and Visa, drivers must hold on to detailed receipts, and the fleet manager must parse out the line items on each drivers’ receipts that are relevant to fuel tax reporting.
+Let’s say your driver buys fuel, oil and additives, a corn dog, a drink, and a bottle of washer fluid.
+On your credit card statement you’re simply going to see a transaction at Pilot, or Flying J, or any number of other truck stops for $437.
+There will be no line item detail.
+With Mastercard and Visa, drivers must hold on to detailed receipts.
+With those receipts, the fleet manager must parse out the line items that are relevant to fuel tax reporting.
 Fuel cards simplify and streamline this time-consuming process.

 How do you get that necessary fuel tax data from your fleet card provider?

-With a fuel card like WEX’s, customers are provided with spending breakdowns to help assist with tax reporting.
+With a fuel card like WEX’s, customers get with spending breakdowns to help assist with tax reporting.
 These reports include all the necessary details to easily see a state-by-state breakdown of the number of gallons of fuel purchased.
-Those reports can be generated on demand or they can be scheduled and pushed to fleet managers with whatever is the desired frequency: reports can be run on demand, daily, weekly, monthly, quarterly, or annually.
+Those reports can be generated on demand.
+Alternatively, they can be scheduled and pushed to fleet managers with any desired frequency.
+Reports can be run on demand, daily, weekly, monthly, quarterly, or annually.

 How can GPS tracking tools help with pulling fuel tax data?

-GPS navigation tools like Geotab or Verizon Connect provide data that helps you track the roads your fleet has traveled.
-Most GPS providers can also provide a state-by-state breakdown of mileage.
-This would include a record of what routes were taken through each state, which would meet the reporting requirements of IFTA.
-The GPS systems typically have that road-tracking side of IFTA covered and fleet card providers typically have the fuel purchase side of the data.
+GPS navigation tools like Geotab or Verizon Connect provide data to help track the roads your fleet has traveled.
+Most GPS providers also provide a state-by-state breakdown of mileage.
+This includes a record of routes taken through each state, meeting the reporting requirements of IFTA.
+The GPS systems typically cover road-tracking required by IFTA and fleet card providers typically share the fuel purchase side of the data.

 Using a combination tool that aggregates GPS tracking data with fuel card spend data helps make tax reporting seamless and easy

-A combination of GPS data and data from your fleet card company can provide the ideal scenario when you’re looking at IFTA fuel tax reporting.
-Third-party systems like the one WEX provides compile everything you need for IFTA reporting into one handy package.
-WEX’s reporting engine pulls all the necessary fuel data – even if your fleet is not not using WEX’s fuel card – WEX pulls GPS data from any provider, and generates a report that can be easily entered into your quarterly report.
+A combination of GPS data and fleet card data provide the ideal scenario for IFTA fuel tax reporting.
+Third-party systems like WEX’ provide’s compile everything you need for IFTA reporting into one handy package.
+WEX’s reporting engine pulls all the necessary fuel data – even if your fleet is not not using WEX’s fuel card.
+Then WEX pulls GPS data from any provider and generates a report easily entered into your quarterly report.

 Using three data points – dispatch data, fuel purchase data, and GPS data – to give your fleet managers the best combination of information for tax reporting

-The third piece of information that’s useful for IFTA reporting is dispatch data.
-This data becomes critical in the event that a driver’s GPS device malfunctions.
-This is how the dispatch data can save the day for you: you know that Driver A was scheduled to leave Oklahoma City and pick up a load in Houston today, and that she is expected in Tampa on Saturday, at 10 AM.
-If her GPS malfunctions, a partner like WEX can use dispatch data to create a perfect breadcrumb path, showing her route.
-WEX’s FuelTax system finds instances where fuel was purchased and can piece together a trip fairly well based on timing and locations visited.
+The third piece of information useful for IFTA reporting is dispatch data.
+This data is critical in the event that a driver’s GPS device malfunctions.
+This is how the dispatch data can save the day for you.
+Here’s an example: Driver A is scheduled to leave Oklahoma City and pick up a load in Houston today.
+She is expected in Tampa on Saturday, at 10 AM.
+If her GPS malfunctions, a partner like WEX creates a perfect breadcrumb path using dispatch data.
+This path shows her route.
+WEX’s FuelTax system detects fuel purchasing instances and pieces together a trip based on timing and locations visited.

 Why is it important to be accurate in your fuel tax reporting?

-When IFTA or individual fuel tax reports are filed, states have the right to audit your reporting.
+When filing IFTA or individual fuel tax reports, states can run a reporting audit.
 If you report data exhibiting significant gaps, your trucking business can incur audit fees and penalties.
-To avoid these penalties, WEX will assign an individual representative to your fleet account who will scan your data for all anomalous data and work to make sure those exceptions get corrected prior to any reports being filed.
+To avoid these penalties, WEX assigns an individual representative to your fleet account to scan your data for all anomalous data.
+This WEX representative then works to correct those exceptions prior to your filing.
 On the offhand chance that your company faces an audit, that same WEX representative would support your business through that audit.

 How do you stay on top of all the state moratoriums and tax reporting changes that happen?

 Changes to fuel tax reporting requirements can happen frequently.
-There are also tax rate changes and moratoriums that happen occasionally.
-With a fuel card partner like WEX, WEX’s full service handles all of the different tax rate changes for you and provides support in the event that a state wants to do a tax moratorium.
-When we prepare your fuel tax reporting data all of the various requirements are accounted for.
+Tax rate changes and moratoriums also happen occasionally.
+WEX’s full service handles all of the different tax rate changes for you.
+The WEX team also provides support in the event of a state tax moratorium.
+When preparing your fuel tax reporting data WEX accounts for all requirements.

 WEX stays up-to-date on future developments in tax reporting.
-One example of this is how jurisdictions have started to tax EV units and other alternative fuels like liquid hydrogen.
+One example of this is jurisdictions newly taxing EV units and other alternative fuels like liquid hydrogen.
 Pennsylvania was the first state to tax EV units and Indiana just passed a bill to tax EV units effective January 1, 2024.

 What are some state-by-state outlier tax reporting requirements?